Minuicee/Minuicee-s-Drawings/README.md

 ## It doesn't work
 ![](Drawings/Itdoesntwork.png)
 <br>
-Fanart of the entity A-90 (jumpscare version) in the game Doors in roblox
+Fanart of the entity A-90 (jumpscare version) in the game Doors in roblox.
+Reference to when I tried to use the item called "cruzifix" against the entity A-90 without knowing that the item is ineffective to this specific entity.
 ## Red shark v4
 ![](Drawings/Redsharkv4.png)
 <br>